manuelseeger/sc2-ai-coach/README.md

 - Add the replay to replay DB
 - Offer to discuss the replay

-On closing of the conversation, AICoach will save the conversation in `replays.meta` along with a summary and some keywords which characterize the game.
+On closing of the conversation, AICoach will save the conversation in `meta` along with a summary and some keywords which characterize the game.

 ### New game event